CU-ESIIL/CulturalES_WildfireRx/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under Creative Commons Attribution 4.0 International License (CC BY 4.0).
 See LICENSE file for details.